Otitis Externa (Swimmer’s Ear)

 How is otitis externa diagnosed?

 Otitis externa typically leads to severe tenderness of the ear canal, which can be detected by pulling on the earlobe.
-Physical examination by Dr. Lieberman reveals a tender, swollen ear canal, frequently filled with infected debris.
-Frequently the ear canal may be entirely swollen shut.
+Physical examination by Dr. Lieberman or Dr. Bailor would reveal a tender, swollen ear canal, frequently filled with infected debris.
+Occasionally the ear canal may be entirely swollen shut.

 What causes otitis externa?